segmentio/segment-docs/src/connections/destinations/catalog/google-analytics/index.md

 ### Add the Mobile Tracking Id Field

-The first thing you'll want to do if you're bundling the Segment-GoogleAnalytics SDK is to add your **Mobile Tracking Id** to your Google Analytics settings inside Segment.
+The first thing you should do if you're bundling the Segment-GoogleAnalytics SDK is to add your **Mobile Tracking Id** to your Google Analytics settings inside Segment.
 This ensures that data can flow from each user's mobile device to Google Analytics.
 Otherwise, Segment won't know where to send your data, and the events will be lost.

 ### When Will I See Data?